okas832/CS374_GP/DP4/IKs.md

 1. Plan travel with suggested quests.
    * "I want to go on a travel with fun quests!"
 2. Make memories during the journey with chosen quests.
    * "After the long journey, I finally completed quests!
-How can I complete"
+How can I complete?"
 3. Look up your past track of the trip.
    * "I want to see all the progress made so far.
 Good days..."